 In Georgia today, only Mkhedruli is in widespread use, but Asomtravuli is popular for decorative purposes.
 The Georgian Orthodox Church also continues to use the older alphabets in addition to Mkhedruli.

-The following tool will convert your entered text to images, and you can use different Georgian fonts, colors, text effects.
-You can then save the image by right clicking on it or click on the "embed" button to get image links.
+The following tool will transform your entered text into graphics, and there are various Georgian fonts, colors, and text effects for you to use.
+You can then save the image by right clicking on it or click on the EMBED button to get image links.